-This principal resource for citations of articles and books on the history and culture of the United States and Canada includes some full text.
+This principal resource for citations of articles and books on the history and culture of the United States, Mexico, and Canada includes some full text.

-Historical Abstracts is the principal resource to find citations to academic articles on world history (except the US and Canada) from the 15h century to the present.
+Find citations to academic articles on world history (except the U.S. and Canada), from the 15h century to the present.

 Indexes citations to journal articles and book chapters about the Middle Ages covering Europe, the Middle East, and North Africa from 300 to 1500.